 Applying a module template to an agent

 On the following picture, modules that already contain an agent and existing module templates are displayed.
-Select one and apply it to the agent.

 The templates applied to the agent are not displayed, just the modules they contain.